Man who harassed woman for Puerto Rican flag shirt charged with hate crime

 COOK COUNTY, Ill.
 (WLS) --The man seen in a viral video harassing a woman for wearing a Puerto Rican flag shirt has been charged with a hate crime.

 The Cook County State's Attorney's Office said Timothy Trybus, 62, has been charged with two counts of felony hate crime.
-He had previously be charged with misdemeanor assault for the incident.
+He had previously been charged with misdemeanor assault for the incident.

 Trybus was caught on camera last month verbally harassing Mia Irizarry in the Forest Preserves of Cook County in June.
 The video shows him approaching her, asking why she is wearing a v-neck Puerto Rican flag shirt with the words "Puerto Rico" written below the neckline.